 I learned about project management through experience rather than by formal education.
 I made mistakes along the way, but I worked hard to learn from where I fell short.
 Over time I found the lessons I was learning were relevant to pretty much any discipline, whether I was managing cargo deployments to the Arctic or code deployments to a remote server.

 Over the last few years I’ve been wanting a place to think through and record my project management experiences.
 I’ve never had a blog, but I think the process of writing out my thoughts will help me improve in my day-to-day.
 In addition, I want this site to be a reference for my fourteen-year-ago self who didn’t know where to start.
 It’s for anyone who’s responsible for making something happen but might feel a little bit out of their depth.
-And it’s for the PM veterans, because hard-won lessons are sometimes too easily forgot.
+It’s also for the PM veterans, because hard-won lessons are sometimes too easily forgot.

 Posts on this blog are intended to be useful and to the point.
 I’ll skip the buzzwords and hype because hands-on insight is better than theory.
 And I’ll never post photos of handshakes, pie charts, or people running marathons in power suits because I just respect you too damned much.